lishiyo/twincore-prototype/memory-bank/v0/systemPatterns.md

     *   **Responsibility:** Orchestrate the steps needed to fulfill an API request.
 Contains the core "how-to" logic.
 It doesn't know *how* data is stored, only *what* data access functions to call (via the DAL).
         *   `EmbeddingService`: Abstracts sentence-transformer/LLM embedding model. `get_embedding(text)` method.
         *   `IngestionService`: Coordinates getting data -> embedding -> optional knowledge extraction -> calling DAL methods (`upsert_vector`, `create_node`, `create_relationship`, `merge_extracted_knowledge`).
+        *   `DataSeederService`: Responsible for seeding the system with mock or custom data.
+Uses `IngestionService` to handle the actual data ingestion, maintaining a clean separation of concerns.
         *   `RetrievalService`: Coordinates getting context IDs -> building filters -> calling semantic search -> potentially enriching with data from Postgres DAL.
         *   `PreferenceService`: Logic for interpreting preferences from retrieved data.
         *   `KnowledgeExtractionService`: (Phase 9) Calls external LLM API to extract structured information (topics, preferences, etc.) from text.
 Parses the result.